jeungsook/cs135/exercises/exercise4.md

 by 11:59pm Fri, Feb 10

 ### Point Value
-20
+30

-### Download the pdf instructions for this exercise: [Download]({{ site.url }}/cs135/exercises/pdf/CS 135 Spring 2017 Exercise #5.pdf)
+### Download the pdf instructions for this exercise: [Download]({{ site.url }}/cs135/exercises/pdf/CS 135 Spring 2017 Exercise #4.pdf)

 ### Tips
-- Do the problems by hand before you use a program to test your answers, these type of questions will most likely be on your tests, no matter who your professor is
-- Be careful on the tests.
-It's very easy to make mistakes / miscalculations
+- Test your program with the input values Mrs. Misch has provided and compare them with her results
+- In the future, you'll want to test your programs with all kinds of inputs
+- You will need to include a library to use certain math functions